psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 ### What Happens When You Don't Look

+The superposition rule and the probability rule explains the interference pattern in the two slit experiment.

-The two slit experiment, and experiments like it that measure things like photon polarization are an easy example to provide insight into the nature of superposition states.
-I have stolen most of the interesting explanations below from Feynman, so you should just [go read his text instead](https://www.feynmanlectures.caltech.edu/III_01.html).
+I have stolen most of the interesting notes below from Feynman, so you should just [go read his text instead](https://www.feynmanlectures.caltech.edu/III_01.html).